RAvdek/legendrian_links/README.md

 ## Cleanup, performance, and testing

-- Tests for different modules should have their own files.
+- Tests for different modules should have their own files in a `test/` directory.
-- More test cases for matrices.
+- `algebra.py` is too big and should be broken up into its own module with separate files.
 - dga.py test cases needed for more polynomials.
 - dga.py needs tests for differentials and DGA class methods.
 - Add pylint or something to ensure code cleanliness.